-Dedicated Server: Installation of GitLab
+Dedicated Server: Install GitLab on Linux

 This guide was created with the following products: